UBC-OpenRobotics/website/index.markdown

 layout: home
 title: UBC Open Robotics
-team-description: UBC Open Robotics, nicknamed 'OpBots', is an advanced robotics design team at The University of British Columbia.
-Together, we represent approximately 60 students from various faculties.
-Our three projects allow us to explore different aspects of mechatronics; from a piano-playing robot, to a painting robot, to an advanced humanoid service bot, we have it all!
+team-description: UBC Open Robotics, nicknamed "OpBots", is a multidisciplinary robotics design team at the University of British Columbia.
+We bring together over 60 students from across UBC, including engineering (mechanical, electrical, chemical, biomedical, integrated, engineering physics), science (neuroscience, microbiology) and more.
-projects-section-description: At UBC Open Robotics, we have many projects.
+team-description-2: Our team provides a collaborative, hands-on environment where members develop strong technical problem solving skills.
+OpBots members consistently go on to achieve success beyond the team, pursuing impactful careers and opportunities across industry, research, and entrepreneurship.
+projects-section-description: "Learn more about the legacy and pioneering projects that continue to define our team: Legacy (old), pioneer (new)"

 ---